-Letna district is arguably one of the best places to live in Prague.
-It benefits from its location just across the river from the busy historical centre, which means you’re near it all if you want to, but not in the middle of it all if you don’t.
+Letná district is arguably one of the sought after places to live in Prague.
+Located just across the river from the busy historical centre, you’re near it all if you want, but not in the middle of it all if you don’t.
 Nestled in between two parks, the Letenský park and the Stromovka, the area is great for families: there’s always somewhere to go or something to do, and far from traffic, too.
-Also, the people of Letna create a lively, healthy community, as witnessed by the mayor of the entire Prague 7 district, who was voted in as an independent candidate of a purely local movement its mayor, and often contesting local zoning decisions.
+And the locals create a lively, healthy community who care about the neighbourhood, having elected an entirely independent candidate of a purely local movement its mayor, and often contesting local zoning decisions.

-The Letna is spread over a hill and the plain at its top has always been a strategic point for military purposes.
-It was even used by Soviet helicopters that landed here during the 1968 invasion.
-Today, it is known for its relative affluence, a Bohemian feel with lots of art-related spots, incl. the National Gallery or the Academy of Fine Arts, and a plethora of independent galleries, and for the splendor of the ubiquitous 1930s Constructivist buildings, bearing witness to the district’s boom in the years between the two world wars.
+Today, Letná is known for its relative affluence, a Bohemian feel with lots of art-related spots, incl. the National Gallery or the Academy of Fine Arts, and a plethora of independent galleries.
+It is also a living gallery of the ubiquitous 1930s Constructivist buildings, bearing witness to the district’s boom in the years between the two world wars.

 Due to its proximity, the parks, the food and the galleries, Letná is the ideal choice if you want to see something outside of the centre and just browse a few streets with the locals.
-Last but not least, Letna is the neighborhood of our awesome Prague rental apartment (if you’re reading this from the apartment now - because we set this as the load page on the computer's browser - welcome in Prague!).
+Last but not least, Letná is the neighborhood of our awesome Prague rental apartment (if you’re reading this from the apartment now - because we set this as the load page on the computer's browser - welcome in Prague!).

-We’re glad you asked.
-We have just the right place.
-Our rental apartment just right next to the Bio Oko cinema is located in a listed Czech constructivist (we call it “functionalist”) building from the late 1930s and the interiors benefit from the light constructivist architects let in their creations: the window panes really go from wall to wall, and the ambiance is airy and light.
-We have refurbished the apartment last year with the girls of the SMLXL studio to make sure the apartment is welcoming, comfortable and practical at the same time.
-The bed and sofa/bed are custom made for the apartment and the walls are decorated by a large map of the Letna district by the duo of Tomski & Polanski.
+We’re so glad you asked.
+We know a place.
+Our rental apartment just right next to the Bio Oko cinema is located in a listed Czech Constructivist (we call it “functionalist”) building from the late 1930s and the interiors benefit from the light constructivist architects so generously let in their creations: the window panes really go from wall to wall, and the ambiance is airy and light.
+We have refurbished the apartment in 2014 with the girls of the SMLXL studio to make sure the apartment is welcoming, comfortable and practical at the same time.
+The bed and sofa/bed are custom made for the apartment and the walls are decorated by a large map of the Letná by the duo of Tomski & Polanski.
 The apartment also comes with our curated tips for the neighborhood and Prague in general.
 Really the best place to stay in Prague in our mind.
-And we’re very unbiased here.
+And we’re obviously unbiased here.

 Letná beer garden